 ACE inhibitor-induced coughing is less common in people diagnosed with high blood pressure and more common among some other groups of people.
 According to the European Journal of Internal Medicine, people who are at higher risk include those who are:

-Recent research suggests that some genetic factors may increase the risk of developing a cough from ACE inhibitors.
-One meta-analysis found that people with a specific genetic variation, ACE gene insertion, were more likely to develop a cough after taking ACE inhibitors, especially those who were Asian or older.
-Another study in the Journal of Human Hypertension that looked at Japanese people with high blood pressure found that having certain variants of the BK B2 receptors, the T or TT version, increased a person’s chance of developing a cough from ACE inhibitors, especially in women.
+Some research suggests that certain genetic factors may increase the risk of developing a cough from ACE inhibitors.
+One meta-analysis suggested that people with a specific genetic variation, ACE gene insertion, were more likely to develop a cough after taking ACE inhibitors, especially those who were Asian or older.

 People with a cough caused by an ACE inhibitor usually describe it as a dry cough that doesn’t bring up any mucus.
 It may feel like a scratching sensation in your throat.
 Most people with an ACE inhibitor-induced cough have a mild to moderate cough.